RohanSabherwal/kdb-taq/README.md

 # kdb+taq
 Adding changes to read me to test out commits

+Second- Adding changes a second time to test

 kdb-taq is a tool for processing and analyzing historical NYSE Daily TAQ (Trade and Quote) data using kdb+/q.
 This repository contains scripts and utilities to parse, load, and query TAQ datasets efficiently.

 ## Prerequisites